WEBINAR: Explore the Latest Telematics Trends in "The Future of Telematics"

 "While I'm not quite at the point of giving actual telematics portal logins to our insurer, I am happy to share data trends, video retrievals of accidents and demonstrate how we're using the the system to reduce risk.
 And in return, they may be able to help us identify trends across the industry, have access to aggregate data that we might not have and maybe give insights on actions to reduce risk in areas that we might have missed.
 Both carriers and insurers have something to gain from each other."

-Sara also discusses how her team holds annual presentations with their insurance partner to showcase what new strategies they have in place, such as the deployment of in-cab cameras and the resulting safety improvements.
+Wojcik also discusses how her team holds annual presentations with their insurance partner to showcase what new strategies they have in place, such as the deployment of in-cab cameras and the resulting safety improvements.
 While they’re proactive in sharing their own progress, she also expresses interest in "flipping the script" to create a more reciprocal relationship – where insurers provide feedback based on trends they observe across fleets.
 "What are they learning, and what can they share back with me so that I can go back and look at my policies, procedures and programs to tighten things up a bit?"
-Sara asks.
+Wojcik asks.

 Their examples demonstrate that a data-driven, transparent approach to safety can strengthen fleet-insurer partnerships, helping support shared goals in risk management, cost reduction and overall road safety.